jambrogne/beautiful-jekyll/aboutme.md

 ---

-### About this Blog
+### About Me

+Hi there!
+I'm Joe.
+I've been a technical writer in the Washington metropolitan area since 2006 and an aviation geek since I learned to fly helicopters in 2010... or maybe since decades ago when I first played Star Fox.
+Also...

-Welcome to The Nav Pane - a site whose title hopefully evokes my professional interests: technical writing (as in Microsoft Word's navigation pane) and aviation (whose practitioners do a lot of navigating).
+Welcome to **The Nav Pane** - a blog whose title hopefully evokes those two interests: technical writing (as in Microsoft Word’s amazing Navigation pane) and aviation (which requires a lot of, you know, map reading).
+Too on the nose?

-Some good personal blogs start with an end in sight. ([Here’s one example](http://futureairlinepilot.blogspot.com/).)
-I don’t know where mine will take me.
-Perhaps I’ll write a book, or start a company, or wake up one day and realize my dream is to run a crêpe food truck.
-Nah...

-What I do know is that *this* technical writing blog is focused on the Washington, D.C. area’s unique and essential aerospace industry.
-The region is an exciting hub of opportunities for flight enthusiasts who write the docs.
-But for reasons I don't fully understand, we seem to do things a little differently here than they do out West with their docs-as-code workflows.

-By writing in this blog, I have two goals.

-1. I want to strengthen my domain expertise, building upon my knowledge of flight operations and air-traffic management systems as well as sharpening my critical eye for aerospace industry news.
-2. With the explosion of remote work following the COVID-19 pandemic, opportunities to serve D.C.'s aerospace industry are open to the world.
-If you want to write or edit tech pubs, develop software, or report the news in support of the U.S. flying public, I want to help you.
+This is my first blog on GitHub Pages, so my apologies for the mess.
+I plan to write here about the following topics:
+- The changing nature of technical writing... are we all supposed to treat docs like code now, or what?
+- Federal government contracting... it's 2021, so why is my tech stack stuck in the 1990s?
+- Technology journalism... this headline stinks.
+Hold my coffee.
+- Aviation... they said I'd see the world differently, but I didn't think they were talking about documentation.

+**A DISCLAIMER:** Nothing I write on this blog necessarily reflects the standpoint of my past, present, or future employers.
+It's just my own personal opinion.
+Cool?

 Whether or not you live with me here in the “Silicon Valley of the East,” welcome to my blog.
 I truly hope your stay is worth it.